prg-titech/baccaml/README.md

 ## Papers

-_If you cite this work, please use the [the DLS'20 paper on "Amalgamating Different JIT Compilations in a Meta-tracing JIT Compiler Framework"](https://dl.acm.org/doi/10.1145/3426422.3426977)_
+_If you cite this work, please use [the DLS'20 paper on "Amalgamating Different JIT Compilations in a Meta-tracing JIT Compiler Framework"](https://dl.acm.org/doi/10.1145/3426422.3426977)_

 ### 2020